 To help your dog get the best grooming session, make sure that when you are brushing your dog’s hair at home, you do that by the length of their hair.

-If your dog has hair that is around 1 cm long, then it is time to get them a brush at least once in a weeks’ time.
-If the hair is 2 cm long, then your dog needs a brush twice in a week’s time, and if your dog’s hair is around 3 cm long, then they need a brush at least thrice in a week, and it goes on and on.
+If your dog has hair that is around 1 cm long, then it is time to get them a brush at least once in a week.
+If the hair is 2 cm long, then your dog needs a brush twice in a week, and if your dog’s fur is around 3 cm long, then they need a brush at least thrice in a week, and it goes on and on.

-Remember not to brush your dog now and then (such behavior might become a cause of irritation on his skin) and this is because you might be brushing them too hard or too roughly and for a long time.
+Remember not to brush your dog now and then (such behavior might become a cause of irritation on his skin), and this is because you might be cleaning them too hard or too roughly and for a long time.

 Also, make sure that you trim their nails as well, and this is something vital when you are going for professional help for your dog’s grooming.